greymistcube/racing_game_ai/README.md

 # Development

+All assets, except the font, are made by me, and please feel free to use them in any way you see fit.
+If you like the font and would like to use it, please consider making a small donation to the original author by following the link below.

  * [VSCode][vscode_url]: Code editor used for programming.
  * [Aseprite][aseprite_url]: Drawing tool used for pixel art.
  * [monogram][monogram_url]: Pretty looking monospaced pixel font.